Frank Arkell: Later life and death

 In October 1996, Franca Arena asked in state parliament whether Arkell was the person known to the Wood Royal Commission as W1 in allegations involving paedophilia.

 In 1998, seven years after he had left politics, Arkell was murdered at his home in Wollongong by Mark Valera.
 Arkell's head had been smashed in with a bedside lamp, an electric cord was wrapped tightly around his neck, and tie-pins protruded from his eyes and cheeks.
 According to a subsequently broadcast media report, a police investigator revealed that, at the time of his death, Arkell was "...facing charges which had not gone to court..."

 Valera told police that he had killed Arkell because he was a "very, very horrible man".
 At his trial Valera attempted to run a homosexual advance defence, giving evidence that Arkell had seduced him and that they had been in a sexual relationship for more than a year.
-Valera claimed to have lost control when Arkell when wanted him to be the active partner for the first time.
+Valera claimed to have lost control when Arkell wanted him to be the active partner for the first time.
 Valera also testified that he had been a victim of sexual abuse at the hands of his own father, Jack Van Krevel, from the age of seven.
-In convicting Valera of murder the jury had rejected the homosexual advance defense.
+In convicting Valera of murder the jury had rejected the homosexual advance defence.
 In sentencing Valera to two terms of life imprisonment, Justice Studdert rejected Valera's evidence that he had been sexually abused by his father or that Arkell had asked him to engage in sexual activity and that this prompted a loss of self control.